Non-fixation for conservative stochastic dynamics on the line: Labeled ARW Dynamics

 Note in Unlabeled ARW dynamics there was no toppling rule.
 Hence to ensure that \eqref{finalodo1} and \eqref{finalconf1} are well defined we had to invoke the Abelian property (Lemma \ref{abp}).
 However in the Labeled ARW dynamics the toppling rule is fixed and hence there is no ambiguity in the definitions of the final odometer count and the final configuration.
 We denote the odometer function and the final configuration by

 respectively.
-Note the dependence on the initial configuration is suppressed.
+Note that the dependence on the initial configuration is suppressed.

-Now we want to relate the Labeled ARW dynamics with Unlabeled ARW dynamics.
+In the next section we relate the Labeled ARW dynamics with the Unlabeled ARW dynamics.
 Since by definition in the labeled process, particles with different first labels do not interact, one would expect more active to sleepy transitions and less sleepy to active transitions, than the unlabeled process.
 So started with the same initial configuration it is expected that the Labeled ARW dynamics is quicker to stabilize (in a stochastic sense).
 To make this formal we need to define a coupling between the measures $\sP$ and $\sP_{*}$ (the law of the stacks used in the unlabeled and the Labeled ARW dynamics respectively, see \eqref{stack}, \eqref{stack2}).